apollographql/apollo-link/docs/source/links/state.md

 `;
 ```

-Thanks to the power of directives & Apollo Link, you'll soon be able to request
+Thanks to the power of directives and Apollo Link, you'll soon be able to request
 `@client` data, `@rest` data, and data from your GraphQL server all in one
 query! 🎉